dindaa06/dindaa06/README.md

 ## Hi there 👋

-Perkenalkan nama saya **Adinda Khusnul Khotimah**.<br>
+My name is **Adinda Khusnul Khotimah**.<br>

-Saya merupakan mahasiswa aktif di bidang Teknik Informatika dan Komputer.<br>
+I'am an **Undergraduate Student of Informatics and Computer Engineering** .<br>

-**Saat ini, saya juga tergabung dalam program Bangkit 2024 Batch 2 untuk Cloud Computing, yang dipimpin oleh Google, Tokopedia, Gojek, dan Traveloka.**.<br>
+**Currently, I'm participating in the prestigious Cloud Computing Cohort at Bangkit 2024 Batch 2, an initiative led by Google, Tokopedia, Gojek, and Traveloka.**.<br>

-Saya memiliki keahlian dalam pengelolaan basis data, pemrograman web, administrasi basis data, dan integrasi data.
-Saya telah berkontribusi dalam berbagai proyek seperti merancang data warehouse, mengembangkan RESTful API, serta membangun website landing page untuk UMKM.
-Selain itu, saya telah memperoleh berbagai sertifikasi, termasuk dalam pengembangan web, dasar-dasar pemrograman, dan logika pemrograman, serta mendapatkan sertifikat Junior Mobile Programmer.Saya sangat antusias untuk terus memperluas pengetahuan saya di bidang teknologi, terutama cloud computing dan analitika data.
+I have expertise in database management, web programming, database administration, and data integration.
+I have contributed in various projects such as designing data warehouse, developing RESTful API, and building landing page website for MSMEs.
+In addition, I have obtained various certifications, including in web development, programming fundamentals, and programming logic, as well as earning a Junior Mobile Programmer certificate.
+I am excited to continue expanding my knowledge in technology, especially cloud computing and data analytics.

-Jika kamu tertarik untuk berkenalan denganku, silakan ikuti akun [Linkedin]([https://www.linkedin.com/in/adinda-khusnul-khotimah/])ku ya.
+If you're interested in getting to know me, please connect me on [Linkedin]([https://www.linkedin.com/in/adinda-khusnul-khotimah/]).